bfredkrystee/splashify/README.txt

 4.0 TODO
 --------
-- Need to do in depth mobile browser testing.
+- Need to do more in depth mobile browser testing.

 LAST UPDATED